Philosophy Department Timeline Skip to main content

 1950: A philosophy program is created and categorized in the Department of Theology and Religious Philosophy.

-1955: Department name is changed to Theology and Philosophy, the Philosophy classes listed with a separate course code number than the Theology classes.
+1955: Department name is changed to Theology and Philosophy.
+The philosophy classes are listed with a separate course code number from the Theology classes.

 1959: Philosophy program is placed in the new Church History and Philosophy Department.